rafaelheid-it/cfrist/README.md

    To generate new images, configure a TestConfig under `config/test/current.py` and run `python inference.py`.

-   To use controlled image generation, `controlled=True` has to be set in the TestConfig.
+   To use controlled image generation, `controlled=True` has to be set in the TestConfig, the ControlNet Stable Diffusion checkpoint has to be set `sd_checkpoint='models/sd/control_sd15_canny.pth'` and the correct model config has to be loaded `model_config='configs/stable-diffusion/v1-controlled-inference.yaml'`.

 <p align="right">(<a href="#top">back to top</a>)</p>